Lee Sin Build Guide by Fruity28

 Be careful of his taunt, Shadow Dash, its extremely strong for when a jungle is ganking you.

-The Brutalizer and Vampiric Scepter will help more than anything else in this lane.
+The Brutalizer and Bilgewater Cutlass will help more than anything else in this lane.
 Mercury's Treads will also help.

 Do not let Singed just run around you with Poison Trail if he gets close to you, burst him but do not chase him.